A family’s finances are complex enough. Anything which makes them simpler and easier is a welcome change.

 Here’s how you use it:

-After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Accounts” tab at the top and then click on “Pay Bills” under the “Transfers & Payments” heading in the menu that comes up.
+After logging in to Schwab Alliance at https://www.schwab.com, select the “Move Money” tab at the top and then click on “Pay Bills”.

 On the page that loads, you have the option of launching either the Bill Pay on your Schwab Bank account or your Schwab Brokerage account.
 I always use my Schwab Bank account as it is my checking all-cash account.

 The page that loads after that is the Schwab Bill Pay system.
 In order to make a payment, you first need to select the recipient for your account.

 If you are paying a large company, such as your electricity, water, or credit card company, then you can use the “Search Our Network” to locate the provider.
 If you locate the provider in Schwab’s system, then you will receive a customized list of questions that the specific company wants you to provide.

 For example, Albemarle County Service Water Authority (my water utility) asks for my “Albemarle County Service Auth VA Account Number” and Zip Code.

 If you want to pay someone who is not a large company, such as your house cleaner or home repairman, you can click the “mail a check” next to the search bar.

 After filling out the required fields and clicking “Next Step” the provider will be listed like this on the page:

 After filling out these two fields for as many bills as you want to pay, you can scroll down to the bottom of the page and click the orange “Send Money” button.
 You will get one confirmation screen to verify that you have entered the right amounts and dates, and then after confirming on that page by clicking the orange “Submit Payments” button, your payments will be saved for processing on your selected dates.

 If you click “Activity,” you can see past payments.
 Under the “More Activity” link that is revealed, you can see even more past payments.